Trending

 Trading Floor: A physical or virtual space where financial professionals engage in buying and selling activities, often associated with stock exchanges or brokerage firms.

-Trading Level: Trading level is a trading term that refers to the authorization level granted to an investor by a brokerage, dictating the types of trades they can execute based on their experience and risk tolerance.
+Trading Level: Trading level is a trading terminology that refers to the authorization level granted to an investor by a brokerage, dictating the types of trades they can execute based on their experience and risk tolerance.

 Trading Range: The price range within which a financial asset fluctuates over a specific period, indicating levels of support and resistance.